Sins of the Father

 ‘Fuck,’ she moaned softly.

 She reached into the side pocket of her motorcycle jacket, pulled out a small, burlap bundle and carefully unwrapped it.
 In it were four fingers.
 Her fingers.
 One of them with a small diamond ring.
 She shuddered.
-Carefully wrapped them back up and slid it back into her pocket.
+Carefully wrapped them back up and slid them back into her pocket.

 ‘How am I gonna shoot with my left hand,’ she mumbled to herself.